The School’s Commitment to You

 When Required by Law

-The type of information the school is legally required to disclose most often relates to family court issues, legal proceedings, court orders and government tax reporting requirements.
+The type of information the school is legally required to disclose most often relates to family court issues, legal proceedings, court orders, government tax reporting requirements and health authorities.
 Student information as per Form 1701 is annually filed with the Ministry of Education.

 Only the information specifically requested is disclosed and the school takes precautions to satisfy itself that the authorities making the request have legitimate grounds to do so.